 - COVID-safe things to do in Atlanta

-1. Visit the National Parks on one of fee-free days – FREE!
+1. Visit the National Parks on a Fee-Free Day – FREE Atlanta Activity!

-The Martin Luther King, Jr. National Historical Park’s indoor facilities are currently closed, but visitors are welcome to park and enjoy a self-guided campus tour.
-To go along with your experience, we recommend trying our King Historic District Tour, rated by Conde Nast as one of the top ways to experience Atlanta.
+In Atlanta, you can see the Martin Luther King, Jr. National Historical Park.
+To go along with your experience, we recommend trying our King Historic District Tour, rated by Conde Nast as one of the top ways to experience Atlanta!

 This walking tour allows you to see the places that inspired Dr. Martin Luther King, Jr. See his Atlanta legacy, visit the King birth home, and more.